-"It's very important to understand how gender affects the underlying mechanisms as part of the process to find better and more adapted treatment, which should make a huge difference in term of human health outcomes," said Yiannikouris.
+"It's very important to understand how sex affects the underlying mechanisms as part of the process to find better and more adapted treatment, which should make a huge difference in term of human health outcomes," said Yiannikouris.

 The day's presenters were Dr. Virginia Miller, Mayo Clinic; Dr. Frank Mauvais-Jarvis, Tulane University School of Medicine; Dr. Jill Barnes, University of Wisconsin-Madison, and Dr. Donna Arnett, dean, UK College of Public Health.

 “Cardiovascular disease and stroke cause one in three deaths among women each year, killing one U.S. woman every 80 seconds.
 Women are less likely to survive a cardiac event than men," said Arnett.
-"It's critical that we begin to consider gender as a biological variable in heart disease, and this symposium is a great way to spur that kind of thinking in study design."
+"It's critical that we begin to consider sex as a biological variable in heart disease, and this symposium is a great way to spur that kind of thinking in study design."

 The symposium was sponsored by the Department of Pharmacology & Nutritional Sciences in the College of Medicine, the Gill Heart Institute, Saha Cardiovascular Research Center, Barnstable Brown Diabetes Center, and Center for Clinical and Translational Science.